-Dinner rolls are the bomb and paired with white Kamut flour, rolls are even better.
-This recipe is similar to the white Kamut bread recipe, but also uses warm milk and eggs to add a soft texture and fluffiness to the dough.
+Dinner rolls are the bomb and paired with white Khorasan flour, rolls are even better.
+This recipe is similar to the white Khorasan bread recipe, but also uses warm milk and eggs to add a soft texture and fluffiness to the dough.

-Add honey to this recipe in place of the sugar and you have rolls that are 100% ancient grain white Kamut with a sweet, rich flavor.
+Add honey to this recipe in place of the sugar and you have rolls that are 100% ancient grain white Khorasan with a sweet, rich flavor.

 This white flour is unique for a white flour.
 It's lighter in texture than all-purpose flour, has an off-white color and on the nutrition scale, has better nutrients than standard white wheat.
-White Kamut flour is a pure, ancient grain.
-Not hybridized and always organic.
+White Khorasan flour is a pure, ancient grain.
+Not hybridized and always grown clean.

-White Kamut is by far my favorite white flour.
+White Khorasan is by far our favorite white flour.

 1 packet instant yeast (or 2 tsp)